flaviovdf/spiderpig/README.rst

 - Metropolis Hasting Random Walk performs as good as a normal random walk with posterior correction, thus no need to implement this - See http://goo.gl/emv1U.

-- For directed graphs (say twitter) some id generation is needed for efficient crawling.
+- For directed graphs (say twitter) some id generation is needed for random jumps and efficient crawling.
 See http://goo.gl/9Rd7H

-- Instead of performing jumps, if some search engine backs up the service this is a good alternative: Baz-Yossef 2006 - http://goo.gl/kvI0h.
+- Instead of performing jumps, if some search engine backs up the service, this is a good alternative: Baz-Yossef 2006 - http://goo.gl/kvI0h.
 You need to create a Job which does the search engne queries and use the random walker.

 Since metropolis hasting performs as good as basic random walks with posterior correction we decided to implement only random walks.